Admissions

 Graduate Student Services

 Graduate student support services are comprised of the Office of Graduate and Professional Studies Admissions, the Office of Graduate and Professional Studies Student Financial Services, Graduate and Professional Studies Center for Student Success, the Office of Records, Information Technology Services, Ryan Library, and Common Knowledge Bookstore.
-These support services are available to graduate students through the respective branch campuses and online.
+These support services are available to students in a graduate program through the respective branch campuses and online.

 Computer and Internet Acceptable Use Policy (AUP)